helmedeiros/blog/content/en/posts/2010-03-02-complexity-process.md

   - UnP
   - Teaching
   - Software Crisis
+  - software-engineering-series
 ---

+> **Series: Software Engineering Fundamentals** | **Part 2 of 10** > _Delivered at Universidade Potiguar (UnP) in 2010_

-Today was the second lecture of the Software Engineering course at Universidade Potiguar (UnP), and we focused on a fundamental theme: **process, models, and purpose**.
+**Today was the second lecture** of the Software Engineering course at Universidade Potiguar (UnP), and we focused on a fundamental theme: **process, models, and purpose**.
 From the start, I wanted to frame the idea that chaos in software development isn't fate — it's a reality that can be managed with the right mindset, collaboration, and thoughtful practices.

 ## Opening with purpose